toru kamei is the japanese artist working with dior homme

 Do those periods last long?
 What do you do then?

 I've had stretches of two to three years at a time when I couldn't really paint or sell my art.
 Freelance artists like me usually don't have a steady income, and I have to work to support myself, but I'm steadily plugging away at it for now.
 I'm pretty resolute, you know?
 Selling paintings isn't the only objective for an artist and a painting can still be great even if it doesn't sell.
-That's something I've come to realise.
+That's something I've come to realize.

 A number of your paintings are featured in the Dior Homme spring/summer 17 collection that was announced last year.
 How did that come about?